Protecting Your Rights After a Driver Flees the Scene

 Statute of Limitations

-Most injury claims must be filed within two years, but evidence should be collected much sooner.
-Claims involving public entities follow shorter timelines.
+Most injury claims must be filed within two years of the crash date.
+Claims involving government entities follow shorter timelines.
+Evidence should be collected as quickly as possible, regardless.

-Even if you were partially at fault, you may still recover compensation under Arizona’s pure comparative negligence system.
+Even if you were partially at fault for the accident, you may still recover compensation under Arizona's pure comparative negligence system.
+Your award is reduced proportionally to your share of fault, but it is not eliminated.

-Arizona requires drivers to carry minimum liability insurance, but many do not—one reason hit-and-runs are common.
+Arizona requires all drivers to carry minimum liability insurance, but many do not.
+This is one of the primary reasons hit-and-run claims are so common and why UM coverage is so valuable.

-Arizona law requires drivers to stay, exchange information, and render aid.
-Leaving the scene is a criminal offense.
+Arizona law requires drivers involved in a crash to stop, exchange information, and render aid.
+Leaving is a criminal offense.
+That legal duty, when violated, can also factor into the civil case against the driver if they are later identified.

 Why Choose Gallagher & Kennedy After a Hit-and-Run Accident

-We work quickly to gather surveillance footage, interview witnesses, secure traffic-camera data, download vehicle black box information when available, and coordinate with law enforcement.
-Even when the driver is never identified, the evidence we collect can be crucial for your uninsured motorist (UM) claim.
+We move quickly to gather surveillance footage, secure traffic-camera data, interview witnesses, download available vehicle EDR data, and coordinate with law enforcement.
+Even when the driver is never found, this evidence strengthens your UM claim considerably.

-Hit-and-run cases require an attorney who understands the nuances of UM coverage, MedPay, liability exclusions, and the documentation insurers look for when evaluating a claim.
-We handle all communications on your behalf and ensure your insurer meets its obligations under Arizona law.
+We understand the nuances of UM and UIM coverage, MedPay, liability exclusions, and the documentation insurers require.
+We handle all communications on your behalf and hold your insurer to its obligations under Arizona law.

-We work with medical specialists, accident reconstruction experts, and economic-loss professionals to prove the full extent of your injuries and future needs.
-Whether we are negotiating with your insurer or preparing for litigation, we build every case as if it will go to trial.
+We work with medical specialists, accident reconstruction experts, and economic-loss professionals to document the full scope of your injuries and future needs—whether we are negotiating or preparing for trial.

 A Reputation Insurers Respect

-Insurance companies know which law firms are willing to go to trial—and which are not.
-Gallagher & Kennedy’s long-standing trial experience often leads to stronger settlement positions, even in challenging hit-and-run scenarios.
+Insurance companies know which law firms go to trial and which ones settle for less.
+Gallagher & Kennedy's long-standing trial record often produces stronger settlement positions before a case ever reaches a courtroom.

 FAQs About Hit-and-Run Claims in Phoenix

-Can I still recover compensation if the hit-and-run driver is never found?
+Can I recover compensation if the hit-and-run driver is never found?

 Yes.
-Under Arizona law, victims of hit-and-run accidents may pursue compensation even when the at-fault driver is never identified.
-In these situations, your own Uninsured Motorist (UM) coverage typically acts as a substitute for the missing driver’s insurance.
-UM can pay for medical bills, lost wages, pain and suffering, and in some cases long-term disability or wrongful death damages.
-If you have MedPay, health insurance, or qualify for Arizona’s Crime Victim Compensation Program, additional financial support may also be available.
-A Phoenix hit-and-run lawyer can review each possible coverage source to ensure nothing is missed.
+When the at-fault driver cannot be identified, your own Uninsured Motorist (UM) coverage serves as the primary path to compensation.
+UM can pay for medical bills, lost wages, pain and suffering, and in serious cases, long-term disability or wrongful death damages.
+MedPay and health insurance may also apply while your claim is pending.
+Our attorneys review every available coverage source to make sure nothing is missed.

-What if I don’t know whether I have Uninsured Motorist coverage?
+What if I don't know whether I have UM coverage?

-Do I need to speak with my insurance company after a hit-and-run?
+Should I speak with my insurance company after a hit-and-run?

-You will need to notify your insurer promptly, but you should avoid giving a recorded statement before speaking with an attorney.
-Insurance adjusters often look for statements they can use to minimize or deny your claim—especially in hit-and-run cases where liability appears unclear.
-A Phoenix hit-and-run attorney from Gallagher & Kennedy can handle all communications, protect you from misleading questions, and make sure your claim is presented accurately and in full.
+You are required to notify your insurer promptly, but you should not give a recorded statement before speaking with an attorney.
+Adjusters may use early statements to reduce or deny your claim—even when the fault is clearly not yours.
+A Phoenix hit-and-run attorney from Gallagher & Kennedy can handle all insurer communications from the start.

 Will the police investigate a hit-and-run accident?

 Yes.
-Hit-and-run collisions with injuries or significant property damage prompt police investigation.
-Officers may review surveillance footage, interview witnesses, inspect nearby businesses for video recordings, and enter vehicle descriptions into statewide databases.
-Gallagher & Kennedy often works alongside law enforcement by securing additional evidence such as dash-cam footage, crash reconstruction analysis, and electronic data from involved vehicles.
-Even if the police investigation does not immediately identify the driver, your civil claim can still move forward.
+Hit-and-run crashes involving injury or significant property damage prompt police investigation.
+Officers may review surveillance footage, canvas nearby businesses, interview witnesses, and enter vehicle descriptions into statewide databases.
+Our attorneys often work alongside law enforcement by providing additional evidence such as dashcam footage, crash reconstruction analysis, and EDR data.
+Even if the police investigation does not immediately identify the driver, your civil claim can move forward.

-What happens if the hit-and-run driver is eventually identified?
+What happens if the driver is identified later?

-If the driver is found later, you can pursue a civil claim directly against them, even while criminal charges are pending.
-Their liability insurance may apply once identified, and in some cases punitive damages may be available if the driver acted with extreme negligence, such as fleeing while intoxicated.
-Your Phoenix hit-and-run lawyer can evaluate whether to pursue compensation through insurance, personal assets, or both, and ensure your case continues without delay.
+Once identified, you can file a civil claim directly against the driver—even while criminal charges are pending.
+Their liability insurance may apply, and punitive damages may be available in cases of extreme conduct, such as fleeing while intoxicated.
+Our attorneys will evaluate whether to pursue compensation through insurance, personal assets, or both, and ensure your case continues without delay.

 How long do I have to file a hit-and-run injury claim in Arizona?

 Most hit-and-run injury lawsuits must be filed within two years of the crash.
-However, certain cases—such as those involving government vehicles or public entities—have much shorter deadlines.
-It’s also important to begin gathering evidence immediately, before surveillance footage is erased or witnesses become difficult to locate.
-Speaking with an attorney early helps preserve your rights and strengthens your overall claim.
+Cases involving government vehicles or public entities may have shorter deadlines.
+Evidence collection should begin immediately—waiting weeks or months can result in critical footage and witness recollections being lost.
+Speaking with an attorney early protects your rights and strengthens your overall position.

-What if the crash involved a pedestrian or cyclist?
+What if the hit-and-run involved a pedestrian or cyclist?

-Hit-and-run pedestrian and bicycle collisions often cause severe injuries.
-Victims or their families may pursue compensation through UM coverage, MedPay, or wrongful death claims, depending on the circumstances.
-These cases frequently involve extensive investigation, including roadway analysis, skid-mark evaluation, traffic-signal timing, and witness statements.
-A Phoenix hit-and-run attorney can coordinate with investigators and medical experts to document the full impact of the crash and pursue every available form of compensation.
+Pedestrian and bicycle hit-and-run crashes frequently result in serious or fatal injuries.
+Victims and their families may pursue compensation through UM coverage, MedPay, or wrongful death claims, depending on the circumstances.
+These cases typically involve extensive analysis of roadway conditions, skid marks, traffic signal timing, and witness accounts.
+Our attorneys coordinate with investigators and medical experts to document the full impact and pursue every available form of compensation.

 Contact a Phoenix Hit-and-Run Lawyer at Gallagher & Kennedy

-Gallagher & Kennedy is here to protect your rights from day one.
-Our Phoenix hit-and-run lawyers can investigate the crash, navigate complex insurance issues, identify every compensation source available, and take legal action when insurers refuse to pay what your claim is worth.
-We have decades of experience representing injured Arizonans, and we use that experience to help clients rebuild their lives after serious and unexpected accidents.
+Gallagher & Kennedy is prepared to protect your rights from day one.
+Our Phoenix hit-and-run attorneys investigate crashes, navigate complex insurance coverage, identify every path to compensation, and take legal action when insurers refuse to pay what your claim is worth.

 Phoenix, AZ 85016